SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_adc/readme.md

 - There are two operating mode in AUX ADC controller:
   - Static Mode Operation
   - FIFO Mode Operation
-- There a dedicated ADC DMA to support 16 channels.
+- There is a dedicated ADC DMA to support 16 channels.
 - DMA mode supports dual buffer cyclic mode to avoid loss of data when buffer is full.
 In dual buffer cyclic mode, if buffer 1 is full for particular channel, incoming sampled data is written into buffer 2 such that, samples from buffer 1 are read back by controller during this time.
 That’s why there are two start addresses, two buffer lengths and two valid signals for each channel.